-Let $U_M$ be the benefits per period that accrue to consumers under monopoly pricing, and let $U_C > U_M$ be the benefits that accrue to the consumers per period when the intellectual property is competitively supplied.
+Let U_M be the benefits per period that accrue to consumers under monopoly pricing and let $U_C > U_M$ be the benefits that accrue to the consumers per period when the intellectual property is competitively supplied.
 The present value of welfare is the sum of the welfare over the protected and unprotected period.
 Once the work has been created, total welfare in the competitive regime exceeds that of the monopoly regime.

-If the term is increased to $T + \Delta T$ , society loses the benefits from competition that would have accrued during the period $\Delta T$ .
+If the term is increased to $T+\Delta T$, society loses the benefits from competition that would have accrued during the period ΔT .
 On the other hand, extending the term makes the production of intellectual property more profitable, increasing the supply of works.
 The optimal term balances out these two effects.
 In other words, at the optimal term, the marginal value of the incremental piece of intellectual property will equal the social cost of the delayed availability of the property that has already been created.

-Much more elaborate models of this sort have been developed by Nordhaus (1969) for patents and by Landes and Posner (2003) for copyright.
-Unfortunately, few theoretical insights emerge.
+Much more elaborate models of this sort have been developed by Nordhaus [1969] for patents, and by Landes and Posner [2003] for copyright.
+Unfortunately, there are few theoretical insights that emerge.

-It is important to recognize that works are not only outputs of the creative process, but are also inputs.
-Increasing the number of creative works presumably stimulates the production of more such works.
-This point has been forcefully made by Scotchmer (1991) in the case of patents, but it applies equally well to copyright.
+It is important to recognize that works are not only outputs of the creative process but are also inputs.
+Increasing the number of creative works presumably stimulates the production of yet more such works.
+This point has been forcibly made by Scotchmer [1991] in the case of patents, but it applies equally well to copyright.
 We should interpret the social benefits from the creative works in the above analysis as a net benefit, taking into account this stimulant effect.

-Recent Extensions to the Copyright Term
+Recent extensions to the copyright term

 As mentioned above, the initial term of copyright in the United States was for 14 years.
-In the United States, the term of copyright was lengthened to 28 years in 1831, with a 28-year renewal option added in 1909.
-In 1962, the term became 47 years, and it became 67 years in 1978.
-In 1967, the term was defined as the life of the author plus 50 years, or 75 years for "works for hire."
-The 1998 Sonny Bono Copyright Term Extension Act lengthened this term to the life of the author plus 70 years for individuals and 95 years for works for hire (for discussion, see (http://en.wikipedia.org/wiki/Sonny\Bono\Copyright\Term\Extension\Act)).
+In the United States the term of copyright was lengthened to 28 years in 1831, with a 28 year renewal option added in 1909.
+In 1962 the term became 47 years, and 67 years in 1978.
+In 1967 the term was defined as the life of the author plus fifty years, or 75 years for "works for hire."
+The 1998 Sonny Bono Copyright Term Extension Act lengthened this term to the life of the author plus 70 years for individuals and 75-95 years for works for hire.

+[[http://en.wikipedia.org/wiki/Sonny_Bono_Copyright_Term_Extension_Act]]

-Some might question whether 95 years should really be considered as a "limited time" as described by the U.S. Constitution.
-In Akerlof, Arrow and Bresnahan (2002), 17 economists (of which I was one) argued that the economic benefits of the 20-year extension were trivial.
-A present value calculation shows that at a 7 percent rate of interest, the value of a 20-year extension is about 0.33 percent of the present value of the first 80 years of copyright protection.
+Some might question whether 95 years should really be considered as consistent as a "limited time" as described by the U.S. Constitution.
+In Akerlof et al. [2002], seventeen economists (of which I was one) argued that the economic benefits of the 20 year extension were trivial.
+A simple present value calculation shows that at a 7% rate of interest, the value of a twenty-year extension is about 0.33 percent of the present value of the first 80 years of copyright protection.

-This calculation is very conservative, because it assumes a constant flow of returns from the intellectual property.
-In reality, very few works produce such a royalty stream.
+This is a very conservative calculation, as it assumes a constant flow of returns from the intellectual property.
+In reality there are very few works that produce such a royalty stream.
 Fewer than 11 percent of the copyrights registered between 1883 and 1964 were renewed after 28 years.
-Furthermore, of the 10,027 books published in 1930, only 174 were still in print in 2001 (Landes and Posner, 2003, p.
-212).
-The assumed discount rate of 7 percent is also very low, given the riskiness of the income stream from copyrighted works.
-But the conclusion is not very sensitive to this choice-even relatively low interest rates give very little weight those last 20 years.
+Furthermore of the 10,027 books published in 1930, only 174 were still in print in 2001.(Landes and Posner [2003], p.212) The interest rate of 7% is also very low, given the riskiness of the income stream from copyrighted works.
+But the conclusion is not very sensitive to this choice-even relatively low interest rates give very little weight those last twenty years.